joeguilmette/wp-local-toolbox/readme.md

 #WP Local Toolbox

-Through constants defined in wp-config, you can disable plugins, set search engine visibility, display the server name and change the color of the admin bar.
+Through constants defined in wp-config, you can disable plugins, set search engine visibility, display the server name and change the color of the admin bar, or literally anything else you can think of.

 This is an invaluable tool if you often work in production, staging, and local servers at the same time.